Visits to Bangkok shouldn’t feel like you’re on a stopover before continuing with the rest of your trip to Thailand.

 Note: It’s important to observe the strict dress codes when visiting Thai wats, or temples.
 Cover those knees and shoulders.
 If you need to, plenty of shops outside of popular wats sell super comfy “elephant pants” for you to cover up those bare legs.

 The temple is named after the Hindu god Aruna, personified as the light of the rising sun, but the wat is also spectacular at sunset.
-The easiest way to visit the Wat Arun temple is the ferry from No. 8 Tha Tien to the Wat Arun pier.
+The easiest way to visit the Wat Arun temple is by ferry from No. 8 Tha Tien to the Wat Arun pier.

 Stop 4: Lunch